Extremality in semidistributive lattices: The main results

 \begin{proposition} Let $L$ be a semidistributive extremal lattice.
 The cover sets of $C(L)$ are the partitions of the vertices of $K(L)$ into independent sets. \end{proposition}

 \begin{proof} By definition the vertices of $C(L)$ and $K(L)$ are the same.

 Let $S$ be a cover set of $C(L)$.
 We know that $S$ is a partition of the vertices of $K(L)$, and we want to prove that it is a partition into independent sets.
 Let $F\in S$.
-By hypothesis $F$ is a face of $C(L)$, which means that the induced subgraph of $D(L)$ on $F$ does not have directed cycles.
+By hypothesis $F$ is a face of $C(L)$, which means that the induced subgraph of $D(L)$ on $F$ does not have a directed cycle.
 In particular it does not contain $2$-cycles, which proves that $F$ is an independent set of $K(L)$.

 Conversely, let $S$ be a partition of $K(L)$ into independent sets.
 We know that it is a partition of the vertices of $C(L)$.
 Let $F\in S$.
 By hypothesis $F$ does not contain $2$-cycles.
-But by \cref{lem:Galoistocritical} and the fact that $G(L)$ does not have directed cycles (\cref{prop:acyextremal}), it follows that the only directed cycles in $D(L)$ are $2$-cycles.
+But by Lemma \ref{lem:Galoistocritical} and the fact that $G(L)$ does not have a directed cycle (Proposition \ref{prop:acyextremal}), it follows that the only directed cycles in $D(L)$ are $2$-cycles.
 Thus the induced subgraph of $D(L)$ on $F$ does not contain directed cycles, which proves that $F$ is a face of $C(L)$.
 Thus $S$ is a cover set of $C(L)$. \end{proof}

-We can now prove the main result of this section (which is \cref{thm:dimresultintro} from the introduction):
+We can now prove the main result of this section (which is Theorem \ref{thm:dimresultintro} from the introduction):

 \begin{theorem} Let $L$ be a semidistributive extremal lattice with $|L|>1$, then $\dim(L)~=~\chi (\overline{G(L)})$. \end{theorem}